Samrong Sen

 Samrong Sen (alternates: Somron-Seng, Somrong Seng, Somrong Sen, Som-Ron-Sen; សំរោងសែន) on the east bank of the Stueng Chinit River is a prehistoric archaeological site in the Kampong Chhnang Province, Cambodia.
 Consisting of a very large fluviatile shell midden, it flourished in particular from 1500 BC to 500 BC.

 Excavations at Samrong Sen, which started in the 1880s, have been described as the earliest prehistoric archaeological studies which gave credence to the concept of Southeast Asian Bronze Age.
 Excavations conducted to depths of 6 m stratifications have revealed that Samrong Sen provides a link to the professional skills and burial practices of the Bronze Age communities who lived in the Banchiang area on the banks of the Chinit River.
 As Samrong Sen was almost the only known prehistoric settlement in Cambodia for many years, it was visited by many archaeologists and its artefacts were studied by scientists in several countries.
 It has been characterized as a highly developed Stone Age culture in Indo-China.

 History

 Though various spellings have been presented, "Samrong Sen" is considered to be correct.
 The site was first discovered and reported in 1876 by M. Rouques, Director of the Fluvial Transportation Company.
 Samrong Sen was subject to archaeological excavation from the late 19th century through the end of the 19th century, and also into the 20th century.
-The excavations show close relationship with Neolithic sites in South East Asia and also many Pacific Islands.
+The excavations show close relationship with Neolithic sites in Southeast Asia and also many Pacific Islands.
 They have revealed that the people who lived at Samrong Sen during the Bronze Age were very similar to the ancestors of the Funanese.
 Archaeological history of the village in general and the research finding of the archaeological site in particular have been reported by archaeologists Corre in 1879, Fuchs in 1882 and 1883, Mansuy in 1902, Mourer in 1994, Vanna in 1999, and many Cambodian archaeologists and researchers.